mightyblue01/kafka-etl-app/README.md

 As soon as the consumer starts, we should be able to see all the messages sent by the producer in the consumer window as shown in the picture below.
-Notice all the messages appear in the consumer window as the original messages published in producer window.
+Notice all the messages appear in the consumer window exactly same as the original messages published in the producer window.

 ![img_3.png](img_3.png)

 From this time onwards, any new message published by producer will appear in the consumer window in an automatic fashion.
+We can close this consumer now by Ctrl+C command.

 3. Now that we've verified producer/consumer workflow is working as expected, we'll check if our Python application has ingested and processed these messages as well.
 For this, we can simply check if the processed messages have arrived in the output topic (output_topic).